-This time we are going to learn a new group of verbs, the last one I promise, that are irregulars just in the third person singular (él, ella, usted) and plural (ellos, ellas, ustedes) of the preterite.
-The change is going to affect only one letter, not really difficult, and we can organise these verbs into three groups.
+This new group of verbs has spelling changes, the irregularity is just in the third person singular (él, ella, usted) and plural (ellos, ellas, ustedes) The change is going to affect only one letter, and we can organize them into three main groups.

 Spanish verbs with third persons irregular in the preterite